 Visit my Milos Travel Guide for a deep dive into the island.

-Like Santorini, Milos was created after a series of volcanic explosions and earthquakes.
+Like Santorini and other Greek islands in the Cyclades, Milos was created after a series of volcanic explosions and earthquakes.
 As a result, its geology is quite distinctive.
 Several types of minerals exist on the island, like bentonite, pumice and sulphur.
 Even today, Milos has an important mining industry.

-Because of all those minerals, Milos is full of unique landscapes and rock formations.
+Because of all those minerals, the stunning Greek island of Milos is full of unique landscapes and rock formations.
 You will see colourful rocks with diverse textures all around the island.